-5.1 Operational Planning
+6.1 Operational Planning

-The Concept of operations document is known as the working papers and is a summary of this document design to assist LDMG in times of disaster by providing quick access to important information contained in this plan.
+The Concept of Operations (COO) document is known as the working papers and is a summary of this document design to assist LDMG in times of disaster by providing quick access to important information contained in this plan.

-The COO details the stages of activations of the group and the roles of the staff in the coordination centre.
-Within the COO document there is a large portion of operational plans, these plans detail items that should be covered during different phases or actions of the response.
+The COO details the stages of activations of the group and the roles of the staff inthe coordination centre.
+Within the COO document there is a large portion of operational plans, these plans detail items that should be covered during different phases or actions of the response

-5.2 Management of Residual Risks
+6.2 Management of Residual Risks